 In 1970, the Samoan Quota Scheme was established, regulating permanent migration and allowing up to 1,100 Samoan nationals to become permanent New Zealand residents each year.

-In 1973, New Zealand's export market was reduced when the United Kingdom joined the European Economic Community, contributing to a severe economic depression.
+In 1973, New Zealand's export market was reduced when the United Kingdom joined the European Economic Community which led to an economic depression.

 In 1975, a Waitangi Tribunal was set up to investigate alleged breaches of the Treaty of Waitangi.

-In 1978 the New Zealand Film Commission started assisting local film-makers, which led to many films attaining a world audience, some receiving international acknowledgement.
+In 1978 the New Zealand Film Commission started assisting local film-makers.

-The 1979 energy crisis contributed to a severe economic depression in New Zealand.
+The 1979 energy crisis further contributed to a severe economic depression in New Zealand.

 After the 1982 UNCLOS, the Kermadec Islands contributed significantly to New Zealand's exclusive economic zone.